 - Crashes involving box trucks or smaller commercial vehicles.
 Delivery trucks, moving trucks, and other commercial vehicles that are smaller than semi-trucks can be involved in serious accidents.
 Smaller vehicles may still have negligent drivers, blind spots, or potential mechanical problems that cause serious truck wrecks to occur.

 - Crashes involving trucks carrying hazardous cargo.
 Any of the crashes described above could happen with a truck that is carrying hazardous cargo.
 Hazardous cargo may include flammable solids, radioactive materials, gas, oil, or poisonous materials, for example.
 These types of cargo can create additional risks of injury when a truck crash occurs.

 - Crashes with government trucks.
 Any of the accidents described above could happen with a government vehicle.
 While federal, state, and local governments typically have immunity from being sued, specific federal and Wisconsin state laws allow people who are injured in accidents such as truck crashes to recover damages.
 However, special rules about providing notice and limitations on damages may apply.

 Serious injuries including traumatic brain injuries, spinal cord injuries, internal injuries, broken bones, and even death can result from any of these types of crashes.

 What to Do If You’ve Been Hurt in Any Kind of Wisconsin Truck Accident

 If you have been hurt in a Wisconsin truck wreck, then the time to take action is now.
 You have a limited amount of time to file a claim to recover legal damages.
-Our experienced truck accident lawyers can investigate the cause of the crash that left you hurt, make sure that your rights are protected, and advocate for your full and fair recovery.
+Our Wisconsin truck accident lawyers can investigate the cause of the crash that left you hurt, make sure that your rights are protected, and advocate for your full and fair recovery.